 There is just something satisfying about creating your own piece of furniture.
-I‘m excited to show you the steps I took to create this rustic bookshelf; this can also be used for storage.
+I‘m excited to show you the steps I took to create this rustic bookshelf that can also be used for plenty of storage.
 This bookshelf is designed to be broken down for easy transport.
-The nice two-tone finish quickly draws attention to the eye with lots of storage.
+The nice two-tone finish quickly draws attention to the eye.

 - (4) Shelves – (11 1/8”) X (48”) X (1.5in)